Project MANTA

 MANTA deployed — arm-braced wing with telescoping tips

 Deployed configuration.
 Pilot is the central fuselage; arms and the LE spar form the swept leading edge to the wrist; telescoping wrist booms extend to the wingtip; a body-mounted TE spar telescopes spanwise from a hub at the lower back.
-Ribs and DCF skin span between the LE and TE.
+Nine bistable rolled-composite ribs per side unroll from coils at the LE spar to set the airfoil; the DCF skin tensions bay-by-bay behind them.

 Live deployment